 - Oversight of manuscript and abstract preparation and submission

 Patient, hospital and physician confidentiality is always protected.
 All projects are supervised by NCDR R&P committees to ensure adherence to NCDR data access and use policies and procedures, as well as relevant regulations.

 - All applications must be submitted online via the online management system.
 Review the brief slide set, “Introduction to the NCDR Research Management System” for an overview of the system and access instructions.

-- Before submitting an application, investigators are strongly encouraged to log in to the NCDR Research Management System and access the “R&P Resources Page” (located on the top red navigation bar) to review the following documents:
+- Log in to the NCDR Research Management System and access the “R&P Resources Page” (located on the top navigation bar) to review the following documents:

 - Review “The National Cardiovascular Data Registry (NCDR) Data Quality Brief: The NCDR Data Quality Program in 2012,” published in the Journal of the American College of Cardiology (JACC), to better understand NCDR’s data quality.

 - When you are ready to submit an application, review the “User Guide for Investigators, Part I: Submitting a Research Proposal Application (RPA)” for a brief tutorial on using the system for your submission.
 Once your application is received by the NCDR, you will receive a confirmation email along with an assigned registry-specific tracking number.
 If it passes preliminary screening, your submission will then move forward for committee review.